Unidentified gunmen open fire at J-K policeman | Law-Order

 - India

-A policeman escaped a bid on his life by unidentified gunmen in Baramulla district of Jammu and Kashmir on Friday, officials said.
+A policeman escaped a bid on his life by unidentified gunmen in Batamaloo area of Jammu and Kashmir on Friday, officials said.

 The pistol-borne gunmen opened fire on constable Muneer Meraj near his residence in SD Colony in Batamaloo area, they said.